honeypieio/shrubcoop.org/content/working-groups/wee-spoke-hub.md

 address = "13 Guthrie Street, EH1 1JG"
 alt = "Wee Spoke Hub Button – This is the link to the Wee Spoke Hub area of the site.
-Click here to read more about the Wee Spoke Hub." colour = "#EF7D00" tagline = "Community Bike Workshop - Fix Your Own Bike" times = "Tuesdays and Thursdays, 5-8pm" title = "Wee Spoke Hub" weight = 2
+Click here to read more about the Wee Spoke Hub." colour = "#EF7D00" tagline = "Community Bike Workshop" times = "Tuesdays and Thursdays, 5-8pm" title = "Wee Spoke Hub" weight = 2